 After you identify yourself, the debt collector will immediately launch into the specifics of your debt.
 If you can’t talk to them at the moment, give them a time that’s best for you and tell them to call back then.

-Tell the debt collector that you will need to receive documentation of the debt in written form.
+Tell the debt collector that you will need to receive written documentation of the debt.
 Make sure that they have your current address.
 If the debt collector asks why you need the papers, simply state that you don’t think you owe anything.
-But above anything else …

 When your debt collector says you owe something, that doesn’t mean it’s true.
-Dubious debt collectors are known to make up debt, and debt buyers can also collect on a past debt that has reached the statute of limitations.
-Before you make any arrangement, send the collection agency a debt validation letter requesting proof of the debt.
+Dubious debt collectors are known to make up debt, and debt buyers can also collect on a past debt that has reached the statute of limitations (one reason why it’s important to know your state’s statute of limitations).
+Before you make any arrangements, send the collection agency a debt validation letter requesting proof of the debt.
 And if you think you’re a victim of a scam, seek legal advice.

 Debt Collection and the Law